 The idea was that the Boston Beer team would be able to meet the folks behind the application, taste their beer, and make a final decision.

 “We learned that it doesn’t make it any easier when you know the people to choose a winner,” laughs Glavnille.
-“All the brewers were amazing, it was very hard to choose a winner, but the thing that really resonated about Judy’s store was it brought us back to people following their passion.”
+“All the brewers were amazing, it was very hard to choose a winner, but the thing that really resonated about Judy’s story was it brought us back to people following their passion.”

 About someone who took a tiny little tour of an iconic brewery in San Francisco, came home, started homebrewing, and one day quit her job and went full force following her dreams.